 1. Time Effectiveness

-Every morning at 8 AM, DailyBot pings me on Slack asking me if we should start our daily follow-up now.
+Every morning at 8 AM, DailyBot pings me on Slack asking me if we should start our daily check-in now.
 Sometimes I answer immediately, but there are times when I’m busy with another meeting, on my way to the office, or let’s be honest, I haven’t even woke up.